matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ## Initializing the project

-First, we should initialize the project and install the dependencies.
+  1. Initialize the project and install the dependencies.
 Run the following commands in the terminal:

 ```
 mkdir greeter-example